KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 - Burn tokens to release collateral.
 - Manage the lifecycle of currency pools, including refunding and destroying pools.

-### Rounding

-Rounding issues are a problem and cannot be completely avoided due to the nature of limited resources on a computer, resulting in a lack of representation for irrational numbers.
-This pallet cannot guarantee mathematically exact calculations.
-However, it can guarantee the reproducibility of the same result based on the usage of [fixed-point][fixed-point] numbers.

 ## Key Concepts

 ### Bonding Curve